-The vision for our youth began in 1973, as Metropolitan PHILIP, of thrice-blessed memory, announced his vision and ultimate desire to serve and build the spiritual lives of our youth by creating a camping program for our Archdiocese.
+In 1973, Metropolitan PHILIP, of thrice-blessed memory, announced his founding vision and ultimate desire to serve and build the spiritual lives of our youth by creating a camping program for our Archdiocese.

 The Archimandrite George M. Corry, St. Michaels, Greensburg, PA, was appointed to the task along with his parishioner, Archdiocese Trustee, & long time friend, Mr. George S. Koury, of Irwin, PA.
 Together they began the search in Western Pennsylvania.